PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 Protocol versions: Set the minimum protocol version to TLSv1.2.
 Any TLSv1.1 errors can help find outdated TLS endpoints

+In 10.0, the max protocol version is set to TLSv1.3.

 **Encryption Algorithms**: 3DES and RC4 not recommended and unavailable when TLSv1.2 is the minimum version.
 **Authentication Algorithms**: MD5 not recommended and unavailable when TLSv1.2 is the minimum version